bnelo12/Inf-Chatbot/README.md

-# inf-chatbot
+# Informaticcs ChatBot
-Chatbot for the Informatics group chat
+This is a chatbot for informatics related information at the University of Edinburgh.

+## Usage

+## Setting up a Development Enviorment